apache/shardingsphere/document/current/content/features/sharding/principle/route.en.md

 ### Database Schema Broadcast Route
 Database schema broadcast route is used to deal with the operation for database, including the SET database management order used to set the database and transaction control statement as TCL.
-In this case, all physical databases matching the name match are traversed according to the name of the logical database, and the command is executed in the physical database, for example:
+In this case, all physical databases matching the name match are traversed according to the name of the logical database, and the command is executed in the physical database.
+For example:

 ```sql
 SET autocommit=0;